abrarzihan1/room-selection-app/README.md

 The application uses JWT (JSON Web Tokens) for authentication.
 After logging in a token is issued, which is included in the headers of subsequent API requests.

 ### DataBase:

-The application uses MySQL as its level of persistence, integrated seamlessly with Spring Boot through JPA (Java Persistence API) for Object-Relational Mapping (ORM).
+The application implements  MySQL as its level of persistence, integrated seamlessly with Spring Boot through JPA (Java Persistence API) for Object-Relational Mapping (ORM).
 This allows the system to efficiently map Java objects to database tables, ensuring smooth data operations such as retrieving, updating, and deleting records.

 The architecture follows a layered pattern, structured into Controller, Service, Repository, and Model layers:
 - **Controller**: Handles HTTP requests and returns appropriate responses.